scipy-conference/scipy_proceedings/papers/robert_jackson/robert_jackson.rst

 ===========================================

-The implementation of a TensorFlow-based engine provides PyDDA the capability to take advantage of CUDA-compatible Graphics Processing Units (GPUs).
+The implementation of a TensorFlow-based engine provides PyDDA the capability to take advantage of CUDA-compatible GPUs.
 Given that weather radar datasets can span decades and processing each 10 minute time period of data given by the radar can take on the order of 1-2 minutes with PyDDA using regular CPU operations, if this time were reduced to seconds, then processing winds from years of radar data would become tenable.
 Therefore, we used the TensorFlow-based